bashtools/mokctl/README.md

 # MOK - Kubernetes on your laptop

+Current kubernetes version: 1.31

 *Requirements*

-* An old laptop with 8 GB of memory
-* Fedora 40 Desktop
-* Cgroups v2 enabled - the default for Fedora 40
+* Fedora 40
-* Podman
+* Podman or Docker
 * 5 GB of free disk space

 *Install* to `/usr/local/bin`